 Mr. Dault earned his B.A. from Michigan State University in 1999 and his law degree... more

-Mr. Dault earned his B.A. from Michigan State University in 1999 and his law degree from DePaul College of Law in 2004, where he also earned his Certificate in Taxation and was a teaching assistant for the law school’s legal writing and research classes.
-Mr. Dault has practiced in Cook County (Chicago) where he specialized in insurance defense litigation as well as consumer bankruptcy law. ... view profile
+Mr. Dault earned his B.A. from Michigan State University in 1999 and his law degree from DePaul College of Law in 2004, where he also earned his Certificate in Taxation and was a teaching assistant for the law school’s legal writing and research courses.
+Mr. Dault has practiced in Chicago and Arizona where he has practiced personal injury and bankruptcy law for years.
+Mr. Dault has sucessfu... view profile